kmarceaux/GettingandCleaningData_CourseProject/CodeBook.md

 ## This file is the code book for the dataset Tidy_dataset.txt
-* The original code book is part of the zip file with the datasets.  featires_info.txt
+* The original code book is part of the zip file with the datasets.  features_info.txt

 ### Attributes
 * SubjectId = Test subject ID